How can we help you?

-Two ways to create an agenda: click on the small (+) to the right of My meetings when you are in your Beespace (1) or click on the New meeting button in the top bar of your page (2).
+First of all, you have two ways to create an agenda: click on the small to the right of My meetings when you are in your Beespace (1) or click on the New meeting button in the top bar of your page (2).
 This one is always available when you navigate in Beenote.

-Planning an agenda will allow you to organize an effective meeting that respects all good practices.
-When?
-When?
-Who?
-Where?
-What?
-So it is imperative to first indicate the basic information of your meeting.
+For meet later, you must plan an agenda that will allow you to organize an effective meeting that respects all good practices.

 - The title of your meeting.

 - Folder to which the agenda is linked.

 - Duration of the meeting: by default, the time allocated to the meeting is one hour, because the ideal estimated time of a meeting is between 30 minutes and 1 hour.

 2. When you click on More Info, you can enter the meeting address, room, and other information you need.

 Firstly, before you can assign roles, you must invite your teammates to join your team.
 Then, it will be easy to add them, with their email address.

 Whoever creates an agenda is usually the Leader (1).
 You can, however, change this role to assign it to another person.

 As well as, three other roles of importance: